 Given the high degree of uncertainty caused by the COVID-19 outbreak (note 15), the estimates and judgments in the preparation of the provision for doubtful loans receivable for MIOP loans receivable and other loans receivable are subject to a high degree of estimation uncertainty.
 It is not possible to forecast with certainty the duration and full scope of the economic impact of COVID-19 and the consequential changes it will have on the Corporation's estimate of the provision for doubtful loans receivable.

 5. Portfolio investments:

 Portfolio investments are comprised of the following:

-2020 2019
+2021 2020

-Provincial bonds Term deposits Equity investments \$ 500,000 - \$ 4,049,832 1,500,000 -
+Term deposits Equity investments \$ 503,950 \$ 500,000

-\$ 500,000 \$ 5,549,832
+\$ 503,950 \$ 500,000